If you’re looking for the perfect chicken and turkey brine, this is it — filled with lots of whole spices and herbs.

 I’ve heard a lot of things about the magical qualities of chicken brine.
 I wasn’t too keen on the idea of soaking my meat in a salt and sugar solution (which is the base for most, if not all brine recipes), but I figured most of the salt and sugar probably stays in the solution.
 Right?
 Anyways, I wanted to see what all of the fuss was about.

-A while ago I tried out a recipe from America’s Test Kitchen (which is usually a reliable source).
+A while ago I tried out a chicken brine recipe from America’s Test Kitchen (which is usually a reliable source).
 The brine was a simple one of just sugar and salt and the recommended brining time was only 1-2 hours.
 I was skeptical and brined it for 5 and it still tasted as if I hadn’t brined it.
-Blast.
+Womp, womp.

 The result?
-THE most moist and flavorful roasted chicken I’ve ever had.
+THE most tender and juicy roasted chicken I’ve ever had.
 Hands down.
 I think the mistake in my first attempt was not brining the chicken long enough.
 The additional spices in this recipe added a lot of flavor as well.

 This was also the first time I’ve roasted a chicken with two cooking temperatures (high heat at the beginning and moderate heat to finish it off).
 I’m not sure if the cooking method affected the taste and texture of the meat as well.
 This might call for a little experiment. :)

-In a container large enough to hold the liquid and the meat, submerge meat in the liquid and allow it to brine, under refrigeration, for up to 18 hours.
+- In a container large enough to hold the brine and the meat, submerge meat in the brine and allow it to brine, under refrigeration, for up to 18 hours.
 (I would recommend at least 8 hours.)
 If the meat floats, weigh it down with plastic wrapped weights.
 The meat must be completely surrounded with brine.